OrganicLight/Guacamole-setup/README.md

             user -> your user
             pssw -> your vnc password
     save and your are ready to go.
     # make sure you use the x11 graphic contructor.
-Maibe logout and log is with x11.
+Maybe logout and log is with x11.